 The TruVue™ system consists of a patient-worn ECG recording device, a handheld device that receives and analyzes the information from the recording device.
 The device then transmits the real-time data to the BioMedical Systems headquarters in St. Louis, where the data is analyzed further and formatted for easy access by the physician.

 Porticos’ hardware engineers created the 3D CAD data using Unigraphics software.
 Bluetooth was chosen as the wireless communication protocol between the patient-worn device and the handheld device, while GSM-based-cellular was used to transmit between the handheld and the cardiac center.

 In order to minimize detuning of the chip antenna in the patient-worn device, snap features were incorporated into the PC/ABS housings to limit the need for metal assembly hardware.
 FEA was conducted in Ansys to ensure snap features would remain secure during normal use and drop scenarios.

-One of the unique features for the hand-held was the keypad.
+One of the unique features of the handheld was the keypad.
 In order to support the user interface and reduce confusion to the patient, the keys had to be individually backlit and, at the same time, isolated from the surrounding keys.
-This way, as the menu options changes on the display, only the keys applicable for those options would be lit.
-The result is deceptively simple-looking keypad, that integrates mechanical and software user interface to create an intuitive and positive experience for the patient.
+This way, as the menu options change on the display, only the keys applicable for those options would be lit.
+The result is a deceptively simple-looking keypad, that integrates mechanical and software user interface to create an intuitive and positive experience for the patient.

 Hardware Production Results